GSA/889-tool/README.md

 # GSA SmartPay 889 Representations SAM.gov Tool

 ## Overview
+The 889 Representations SAM.gov Tool is written with the [FastAPI Python framework](https://fastapi.tiangolo.com) and uses a [Vue.js](https://vuejs.org) front-end.

 The SmartPay 889 Representations SAM.gov Tool is composed of a backend API written in python, and a web-based frontend.